 On the Monday, I chose not to volunteer from home for my agency because I couldn’t predict what was going to happen next with my grandad.
 Late that night, my sister Penny messaged me on Facebook and told me that while my grandad felt uncomfortable and the medical staff thought he was going to die, they were giving him very good care and making him feel as comfortable as possible.
 This update further sent me on a journey into the unknown.

 I also decided not to volunteer on the Tuesday and I’m glad I didn’t.
 At just gone 11am (which is the time I normally start my volunteering), I was lying on my sofa whilst still in my pyjamas with my usual morning cup of peppermint tea on my coffee table and Duran Duran’s The Reflex playing on Spotify on my phone.
 My mum sent me a message on Facebook to inform me of the worst.
 My beloved grandad had passed away earlier that morning.
 I immediately burst into tears upon reading the message – I couldn’t believe that I had lost a loved one during a global pandemic.
 He actually died 20 years and 13 days after my maternal grandmother’s passing.
 I then went on to share the news to the rest of my family, my friends and my followers on social media and by e-mail to the support staff at my block of flats.
 As I was typing the e-mail, I received numerous notifications from my dad audio calling me on Facebook Messenger.
 I became very overwhelmed and had a mini-meltdown because I felt that I couldn’t answer his call and e-mail the support staff at the same time (I don’t use the audio and video call features on Facebook Messenger anyway because I’m more used to using them on Skype, but I already knew what my dad would have said).
 After having received the missed call message in the conversation between my dad and me, I messaged him to explain why I couldn’t answer his call.
 He then replied to say that he understood why.
 I then sent a text message to my paternal grandmother to say that I was thinking of her and my paternal grandfather at this difficult time.
-I even thought of texting my friend from down my street about the news, but I didn’t because I was worried she wouldn’t reply (she never replied to the last text I had sent her in May).
+I didn’t text my friend from down my street about my grandad’s passing until just over 2 months afterwards, but she still very kindly sent me her condolences.
 I thought that my grandad’s death came very suddenly while my grandma’s death from lung cancer came more slowly.

 One thing I was extremely grateful for during this difficult time was the flexibility of my volunteering role.
 When my grandma died, I had no choice but to go to school because I was only 13 at the time.
 Upon going to school the week after the weekend she passed away, I found it hard to concentrate.
 I initially forgot to thank my school’s SENCO for my Circle of Friends prize, which made my in-class teaching assistant think I was being ungrateful.
 My teaching assistant also thought I was being rude in class when I didn’t realise it and she even warned me that she’d remove me from the classroom if I got worked up once more (I was so afraid of this warning that I tried my hardest to remain silent for the rest of the lesson and I felt that I couldn’t tell her about my grandma).
 When the time was right, I finally told my teaching assistant that my grandma had died and she understood why I hadn’t been feeling myself at school that week.
 Having my own flat made it a lot easier for me to have as much space to myself as possible whilst coming to terms with my grandad’s loss.